Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Read to Your Toddler

 I get it.
 There are days when you get home, and your child is fast asleep.
-That makes it hard to even read them bedtime stories.
+That makes it hard even to read them bedtime stories.
 But you can easily make it a weekend ritual.
-Instilling a love of reading grows not only their vocabulary but also nurtures their creativity and imagination.
+Instilling a love of reading not only grows their vocabulary but also nurtures their creativity and imagination.

 Stay in Control